afsalthaj/safe-string-interpolation/README.md

 scala> val conn = DbConnection("posgr", Secret("this will be hidden"))
 conn: DbConnection = DbConnection(posgr,Secret(this will be hidden))

-scala> safeString"the db conn is $conn"
+scala> safeStr"the db conn is $conn"
 res0: com.thaj.safe.string.interpolator.SafeString = SafeString(the db conn is { password: *******************, name: posgr })

 ```